binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 [`winston-email`](https://www.npmjs.com/package/winston-email) also depends on [`nodemailer`](https://www.npmjs.com/package/nodemailer).

-##### Opening UDP port
+##### Opening a UDP port

-A lot of people seem to be using [`winston-syslog`](https://www.npmjs.com/package/winston-syslog), due to the fact that `winston-syslog` is the first package that works well for winston and syslog.
+A lot of people seem to be using [`winston-syslog`](https://www.npmjs.com/package/winston-syslog), simply because `winston-syslog` is the first package that works well for winston and syslog.

-If going down this route, you will need the following in your `/etc/rsyslog.conf`:
+If taking this route, you will need the following in your `/etc/rsyslog.conf`:

 {title="/etc/rsyslog.conf", linenos=off, lang=Bash}
     $ModLoad imudp